DrEsteban/watch-rust/README.md

-> This project is in progress and not yet in a working state!

 # watch-rust (watchr)

-A command-line tool similar to Linux's `watch`, written in Rust!
+A (silly) command-line tool similar to Linux's `watch`, written in Rust!

 ## Motivation